Facing new allegations, Washington’s NFL team issued two statements and left some confused

 “My colleagues, and many former employees and others associated with the team are hurting,” Donaldson wrote, after saying she would not make “excuses” or “defenses” for the allegations.
 “I promise to use my voice to help defend those that need defending, to create the best possible environment for everyone, and to lead this franchise into a new era that we are all proud to be a part of.”

-It is a tense time around the franchise, with the team recently dropping its 87-year-old name “Redskins” and retaining D.C. attorney Beth Wilkinson to investigate the harassment allegations.
+It is a tense time around the franchise, with the team recently dropping its 87-year-old name, “Redskins,” and retaining D.C. attorney Beth Wilkinson to investigate the harassment allegations.
 Snyder is in a legal fight with one of his co-owners, who is among three minority partners who want to sell their roughly 40 percent stake in the team, and last week Rivera announced he will be undergoing seven weeks of treatment for cancer.

-Despite the chaos, the Wright and Donaldson hires have been praised both inside the organization and around the league, with many expressing hope they will build a culture that helps revive a moribund franchise that has won only two playoff games in Snyder’s 21 years of ownership.
+Despite the chaos, the Wright and Donaldson hires were praised both inside the organization and around the league, with many expressing hope they will build a culture that helps revive a moribund franchise that has won only two playoff games in Snyder’s 21 years of ownership.

 “The way I look at the organization is you’ve got Dan and Tanya setting a new direction for how the organization is going to move, and you got Ron and I reporting to them formally but also in [the] spirit of a three-headed leadership construct where we together are shaping a new culture,” Wright said when he was hired Aug.
 17.